mjdamgaard/UP-Web-Project/README.md

-but also see more specific ratings such as for durability, how easy they are to operate, if the price is low compared to similar products, and also potentially factors concerning manufacturing such as if it is environment-friendly, if there is slave labor involved, if workers are paid a fair portion of the money earned, and so on.
+but also see more specific ratings such as for durability, how easy they are to operate, if the price is low compared to similar products, and also potentially factors concerning manufacturing such as if it is environment-friendly, if there is slave labor involved, if workers are paid a fair portion of the money made, and so on.
 And users browsing a movie to watch, as another example, might want to see predicates such as how scary the movie is, how funny it is, how wholesome or cute it is, how much it deals with a certain theme, how good the acting is,